Will6855/Developer-Portfolio-Template/README.md

 ### Personal Information
 To personalize this portfolio, you'll need to modify the following files:

+#### Google Tag
+- `templates/base.html.twig`:
+  - Remove or change the Google Tag script at the top of the file

 #### Core Information
 - `src/Service/PortfolioService.php`:
   - Update skills